Solutions and Reachable Sets of Hybrid Dynamical Systems: Semicontinuous Dependence on Initial Conditions, Time, and Perturbations: In-Depth Look at Inner Well-Posedness

 \end{enumerate} \end{thm}

-The main idea behind the conditions of Theorem~\ref{thrm:nomiwp} is that inner semicontinuous approximation of flows is possible only by flows, while jumps can be approximated either by flows or jumps.
+The next example demonstrates the application of the sufficient conditions.
+The main idea behind the conditions of Theorem~\ref{thrm:nomiwp} is that inner semicontinuous approximation of flows is possible only by flows, while jumps can be approximated by jumps or a ``short'' flows followed by jumps\IfAuto{, as shown in the upcoming Example~\ref{ex:great}.}{.
 In particular, given a bounded solution~$x$ that begins with a (nontrivial) flow, Lemma~\ref{lem:term} implies that inner semicontinuous approximation (in the sense of Definition~\ref{def:mydef}) is possible only if given a sequence~$\{\xi_{i}\}_{i=0}^{\infty}\in\closure(C)\cup D$ convergent to~$x(0,0)$, there exists~$\imath\geq 0$ such that for every~$i\geq \imath$, there exists a continuous solution~$x_i$ originating from~$\xi_i$.
 This conclusion leads to~\ref{item:N1} and \ref{item:N3}.
 Condition \ref{item:N4} further ensures that if~$x$ has a jump at ordinary time~$T$, the approximating sequence~$\{x_i\}_{i=0}^{\infty}$ can be selected such that~$x_i$ has a jump for large enough~$i$.
-On the other hand, since jumps can be approximated by flows\footnote{For example, the unique maximal solution of the bouncing ball from the origin, which exhibits only jumps, is approximated in the sense of Definition~\ref{def:mydef} by any sequence of maximal solutions whose initial conditions tend to the origin.
-Provided the initial conditions are nonzero, maximal solutions of such sequences exhibit flows.}, \ref{item:N2} only requires that either a jump or a flow is possible from nearby any initial condition in the jump set.
+On the other hand, since jumps can be approximated by flows (see Example~\ref{ex:bbnowp} below), \ref{item:N2} only requires that either a jump or a flow is possible from nearby any initial condition in the jump set.
 In the case of a solution~$x$ that begins with a jump, \ref{item:N5} ensures that~$x$ can be inner semicontinuously approximated by solutions that also begin with a jump.
-Finally, if~$x$ begins with a jump and then either flows or jumps, \ref{item:N5} ensures that~$x$ can be inner semicontinuously approximated by solutions that begin with a jump and then either flows or jumps.
+Finally, if~$x$ begins with a jump and then either flows or jumps, \ref{item:N6} ensures that~$x$ can be inner semicontinuously approximated by solutions that begin with a jump and then either flows or jumps\footnote{For example, the unique maximal solution of the bouncing ball from the origin, which exhibits only jumps, is approximated in the sense of Definition~\ref{def:mydef} by any sequence of maximal solutions whose initial conditions tend to the origin.
+Provided the initial conditions are nonzero, maximal solutions of such sequences exhibit flows.}}